-Take a scenic flight over the Horizontal Falls
+Take a Scenic Flight over the Horizontal Falls

 Head to Talbot Bay to witness one of the world’s most extraordinary natural wonders.
 Observe how high tides create a rare ocean behaviour where the water currents look like a horizontal waterfall.
 And the best way to watch this incredible phenomenon is by using a speed boat, or from the air, by taking a scenic flight from Broome to Talbot Bay.

 Visit the Broome Courthouse Markets

 Looking to enjoy the local hustle and bustle?
-This vibrant market spot found smack bang in the centre of the Town, minutes from Chinatown – is where you’re headed.
-It’s almost right next to the famous Japanese Cemetery, which you can drop by to learn about the complex history of the many Japanese pearl divers that gave their lives to creating a booming pearl industry in the town of Broome.
+This vibrant market spot found smack bang in the centre of the town, minutes from Chinatown – is where you’re headed.
+It’s almost right next to the famous Japanese cemetery, which you can drop by to learn about the complex history of the many Japanese pearl divers that gave their lives to creating a booming pearl industry in the town of Broome.

 Have some savoury boa buns and sweet mango beer and enjoy incredible indigenous art pieces too.
 The ideal time to visit the Courthouse Markets in town is Saturday and Sunday mornings.

 Tour the Willie Creek Pearl Farm

-Located approx. 40 minutes from town – this 3-decade pearl farm business is quite popular amongst locals and visitors.
-It is because Willie Creek offers some incredible award-winning pearl farm tours, which includes educating visitors, about the complex and intriguing history of pearling, offer helicopter rides, live pearl harvesting experiences, boat rides along the oyster lines and more.
+Located approximately 40 minutes from town – this 3-decade-old pearl farm business is quite popular amongst locals and visitors.
+Willie Creek offers some incredible award-winning pearl farm tours, which include educating visitors about the complex and intriguing history of pearling, helicopter rides, live pearl harvesting experiences, boat rides along the oyster lines and more.
 The scenery is ever-changing during the tour.

 Visit the Broome Visitor Centre